 7. IoT devices decrease overall cyber security.

-Internet of Things, the idea where every device in our life is interconnected in order to make our lives easier and to which many companies gravitate, impacts negatively the overall cybersecurity.
+The Internet of Things, the idea that every device in our life is interconnected in order to make our lives easier and to which many companies gravitate, negatively impacts overall cybersecurity.

 Research conducted by Symantec in 2015 found that smart door locks, as well as 50 other IoT devices, can be remotely accessed without a password and without much hassle.
 Granted, the technology will improve over time, but the concern for our security must remain high.

 8. 50% of Internet users will click on a link from an unknown sender.